 Coloring is a relaxing activity that brings you a masterpiece of art at the end.
 Add in some money skills and now you have an educational coloring collaboration!
 Students use their codes to help them to color their picture.
 You can also grab this fun color by code FREE just by subscribing below!

-These are just SOME of the super fun activities students can get their hands on in the Hands On Money Pack.
+The fun doesn’t stop there!
+These are just SOME of the super fun activities students can get their hands on in the Counting Coins pack.
+Task cards, color by code, or should I say color by coin, money puzzles, and so much more are included.
 Check it out HERE!

 Connecting the Real World